AlexPoone/universal_best_practices/README.md

 ```
 8. Public-facing error messages: If you follow Always include telephone number, email, (and office hours) of the technical support team.
 Ideally the customer can click on a button to email the internal error (`traceId` field in RFC 9457 HTTP response) to technical support.

+### Dependencies

 9. Use battle-tested libraries, even when they are a tad more efficient, consumes less storage, etc. Don't use some random project by some Russian developer on GitHub with a dozen of stars, for the sake of a millisecond performance increase.
 (Alas, this is a true story.)
-Always fork the library and keep it up to date.
+Always fork the library and keep it up to date yourself.

+### Testing and deployment

 10. Spend most of your time writing unit tests, that can be used as a yardstick for a new release, especially as automatic tests before continuous integration/deployment (CI/CD).

 11. **Mobile-first approach** for Web page/application: When previewing webpage changes, always check the **mobile** site first.

-### Testing and deployment

 12. EXPLAIN that the new Microsoft Edge browser is essentially Chromium, the base of Google Chrome.
 There is little point conducting unit tests with the browser.